 Board configuration files can be found in the directory boards in the SDK root.
 The SDK contains multiple board configuration files.
-The main CMake file, common/config.7189_di03_rtos_bhi260.cmake, controls which board configurations are compiled during the firmware build process (see section 2.3.2).
+The main CMake file, common/config.7189_di03_rtos_bhi260.cmake for BHI260, or for BHI360 common/config.7189_di03_rtos_bhi360.cmake, controls which board configurations are compiled during the firmware build process (see section 2.3.2).